AMD: K5, K6, Athlon, Duron, and Sempron

-Athlon 64, Opteron and Phenom
+Athlon 64, Opteron, and Phenom

 The K8 was a major revision of the K7 architecture, with the most notable features being the addition of a 64-bit extension to the x86 instruction set (called x86-64, AMD64, or x64), the incorporation of an on-chip memory controller, and the implementation of an extremely high-performance point-to-point interconnect called HyperTransport, as part of the Direct Connect Architecture.
 The technology was initially launched as the Opteron server-oriented processor on April 22, 2003.
 Shortly thereafter, it was incorporated into a product for desktop PCs, branded Athlon 64.

 On April 21, 2005, AMD released the first dual-core Opteron, an x86-based server CPU.
 A month later, it released the Athlon 64 X2, the first desktop-based dual-core processor family.
 In May 2007, AMD abandoned the string "64" in its dual-core desktop product branding, becoming Athlon X2, downplaying the significance of 64-bit computing in its processors.
 Further updates involved improvements to the microarchitecture, and a shift of the target market from mainstream desktop systems to value dual-core desktop systems.
 In 2008, AMD started to release dual-core Sempron processors exclusively in China, branded as the Sempron 2000 series, with lower HyperTransport speed and smaller L2 cache.
 AMD completed its dual-core product portfolio for each market segment.

 In September 2007, AMD released the first server Opteron K10 processors, followed in November by the Phenom processor for desktop.
 K10 processors came in dual-core, triple-core, and quad-core versions, with all cores on a single die.
-AMD released a new platform codenamed "Spider", which used the new Phenom processor, as well as an R770 GPU and a 790 GX/FX chipset from the AMD 700 chipset series.
+AMD released a new platform codenamed "Spider", which used the new Phenom processor, and an R770 GPU and a 790 GX/FX chipset from the AMD 700 chipset series.
 However, AMD built the Spider at 65nm, which was uncompetitive with Intel's smaller and more power-efficient 45nm.